 Q. What is market value?

-Properties not assessed on a market value standard such as farmland, railway, machinery and equipment, and linear are assessed at prescribed regulated rates and standards mandated by the Minister of Alberta Municipal Affairs, Minister's Guidelines of Regulated Property.
+Properties not assessed on a market value standard such as farmland, railway, machinery and equipment, and designated industrial are assessed at prescribed regulated rates and standards mandated by the Minister of Alberta Municipal Affairs, Minister's Guidelines of Regulated Property.
+For more detailed information on market value properties, click here.

 Q. What is mass appraisal?